-Our plan covers urgently needed services if you receive the care outside of the United States under the supplemental emergency/urgent care benefit.
+Our plan covers worldwide emergency OR urgent care services outside the United States under the following circumstances the emergency/urgent care benefit.
 See Chapter 4 for more information.

 Section 3.3 Getting care during a disaster

 If the Governor of your state, the U.S. Secretary of Health and Human Services, or the President of the United States declares a state of disaster or emergency in your geographic area, you are still entitled to care from your plan.